The Law Society of England and Wales (Lead author: M Veale) Algorithms in the Criminal Justice System (The Law Society of England and Wales, 2019).

 Veale M. & Brass I. (2019) Administration by Algorithm?
 Public Management meets Public Sector Machine Learning.
-In: Algorithmic Regulation (K Yeung & M Lodge eds., Oxford University Press).
+In: Algorithmic Regulation (K Yeung & M Lodge eds., Oxford University Press) doi:10/gfzvz8.

 Delacroix S. & Veale M. (2019) Smart Technologies and Our Sense of Self: Going Beyond Epistemic Counter-Profiling.
-In: Law and Life in the Era of Data-Driven Agency (K O’Hara & M Hildebrandt eds., Edward Elgar).
+In: Life and the Law in the Era of Data-Driven Agency (K O'Hara & M Hildebrandt eds., Edward Elgar) doi:10/gfzvz9.